Tensiq/tensiq-site/gatsby/src/snippets/about/content/tools_backend.md

 type: tools
 ---

-While we focus on a serverless setup for all our projects, we also use cloud services like Firebase or a combination of !Icon[nodejs](){} Node.JS, NGINX, OpenResty, Redis deployed on Debian or !Icon[ubuntu](){} Ubuntu Linux systems to support backend logic.
+While we focus on a serverless setup for all our projects, we also use cloud services like Firebase or a combination of !Icon[node-js](){} Node.JS, NGINX, OpenResty, Redis deployed on Debian or !Icon[ubuntu](){} Ubuntu Linux systems to support backend logic.